jrandj/aws-security-specialty/README.md

     * Athena supports S3 as a data source and can be used to query log data in S3.

 1. A company has multiple AWS accounts and has hired a third-party security auditor.
 The auditor has its own AWS account, and the auditor needs read-only access to all AWS resources and the logs of API activities that have occured on AWS.
 How can the company meet the auditor's requirements without compromising security in the AWS environment?
-    * Enable CloudTrail logging and use a cross-acoutn IAM role to provide read-only access to the auditor to the S3 bucket.
+    * Enable CloudTrail logging and use a cross-account IAM role to provide read-only access to the auditor to the S3 bucket.

 1. An auditor needs access to logs that record all API events on AWS.
 The auditor only needs read-only access to the log files and does not need access to each AWS account.
 The company has multiple AWS accounts, and the auditor needs access to all the logs for all the account.
 Which of the following options is the best way to configure access for the auditor to view event logs from all accounts?
-    * Configure CloudTrail in each AWS account and have the logs delivered to a signle AWS S3 bucket in the primary acount.
+    * Configure CloudTrail in each AWS account and have the logs delivered to a single AWS S3 bucket in the primary acount.
 Create an IAM user for thea uditor with an IAM policy to S3 read-only access for only the bucket which stores the logs in the primary account.

 ### Infrastructure Security